montpellier-municipales/montpellier-municipales/src/content/role-mairie-metropole/en.md

 The metropolis organizes public transport, defines major mobility orientations, and implements structuring mechanisms.
 These choices condition access to employment, studies, and services, and lastingly transform travel habits.

+**Free transport has marked a significant break**, but it alone is not enough to guarantee fair mobility.
+The development of the tramway network, the frequency of lines, and the service to working-class neighborhoods and peripheral municipalities remain central issues.

+The implementation of the Low Emission Zone (LEZ) also illustrates the tensions of these policies: designed as an environmental tool, it can become socially unjust if not accompanied by credible alternatives for residents furthest from the city center.
+The question remains: for whom and for which territories are mobilities designed?

 ### Urban planning and housing

 It is at the metropolitan scale that housing construction, social housing distribution, and major urban projects are decided.
 In a territory subject to strong real estate pressure like Montpellier, these decisions have a direct impact on rents, social mix, and urban sprawl.

+**Housing is one of the most conflicting issues in Montpellier.** The pursuit of major projects and strong urban densification is often criticized for favoring developers and wealthier households, without sufficiently responding to the housing crisis.

+Existing tools remain little mobilized: rent control, requisition of vacant housing, massive development of truly accessible social housing.
+These choices reflect a clear political orientation on how housing is considered: as a right or as a market.

 ### Environment and ecological transition

 Water management, waste management, air quality, preservation of natural spaces: the metropolis plays a central role in the ecological transition.
 Faced with heatwaves, drought, and climate change, these policies become decisive for the health and well-being of residents.

+**In Montpellier, these issues are already a daily reality.** Extreme heat episodes, water scarcity, and soil sealing directly question urban planning and development choices.

+Prioritizing greening, de-sealing, and water sobriety or pursuing projects that consume a lot of space and resources: here again, the local ecological transition depends above all on political decisions.

 ### Economic development